Aliases for TRIP11 Gene

 GeneCards Summary for TRIP11 Gene

 TRIP11 (Thyroid Hormone Receptor Interactor 11) is a Protein Coding gene.
 Diseases associated with TRIP11 include Odontochondrodysplasia and Achondrogenesis, Type Ia.
-Among its related pathways are Intra-Golgi traffic and Vesicle-mediated transport.
+Among its related pathways are Vesicle-mediated transport and Organelle biogenesis and maintenance.
 Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and structural constituent of ribosome.

 UniProtKB/Swiss-Prot Summary for TRIP11 Gene